NICVA Staff Privacy Notice

 Current members of staff may speak to the Data Protection Officer in person about how their personal data is handled.

-Our Data Protection Officer is Bob Harper.
+Our Data Protection Officer is Stephen Gray.
 You can also contact him using one of the following channels:

 - Email: [email protected]